"Sometimes the only way to truly understand is to understand you can not understand."

 “The Mother Race?
 Are you talking about the Quorilaxians?”

 “The Quorilaxians?” she said, disdain evident in her voice.
 “Hardly!
-The Mother Race existed long before any of our ancestors had become people, but if they stood here among us right now, even I would be looking up at them!
-Their home planet was the progenitor of every one of us.
+The Mother Race existed long before any of our civilizations, but if they stood here among us right now, even I would be looking up at them!
+The Mother Planet was the progenitor of every one of us.
 Quorilaxians, Zgorbians, Humans—we are all their offspring.
 It is no coincidence that we possess so many similarities.
 Nothing in this universe is a coincidence.”

 “How could you possibly know all of this?”